Siddhivinayak06/Mahatourism/README.md

 ---

-# ✈️ MahTurism – Smart Travel Companion
+# ✈️ MahaTourism – Smart Travel Companion

-MahTurism is a cross-platform mobile app built with **Expo** that allows users to seamlessly book **flights**, **hotels**, and **travel packages** all in one place.
+MahaTourism is a cross-platform mobile app built with **Expo** that allows users to seamlessly book **flights**, **hotels**, and **travel packages** all in one place.
 It also features an integrated **AI-powered itinerary planner** that customizes travel plans based on the user's preferences, making travel planning smarter and easier than ever before.

 ---